vballah/Fibonacci-Mergeable-Heap/README.md

 # Fibonacci Mergeable Heap
 The Fibonacci Mergeable Heap is a min-ordered heap that implements a priority queue, where the keys are characters and the values are numbers.
 This data structure consists of a collection of trees (a forest), where each node can have children (with defined degrees and edges) or exist as a singleton tree within the heap.

-## What the Project Does
+## Description
-Data Structure: The project implements a Fibonacci Mergeable Heap, which maintains a min-ordered structure.
+The project implements a Fibonacci Mergeable Heap, which maintains a min-ordered structure.

-Key Operations:
+Key Operations of the project includes:

 Insert: Nodes can only be added to the root list if they have the smallest priority compared to all other nodes in the heap.
 FindMinimum: Retrieves the node with the minimum priority without removing it from the heap.
 ExtractMinimum: This operation retrieves and removes the node with the minimum priority.
 It utilizes an array and a Circular Doubly Linked List (CDLL) to manage the degree of each node, enforcing the min-heap order, which is vital for the integrity of the data structure.